EvelinaAlexiutenko/Face-recognition-real_time/README.md

 Or to see how does it work if some part of the face is hidden:
 <a href="https://youtu.be/MV_SIRYCpy0">Face recognition in details</a>
 <br>
-In repo you can find file Face_recognition.ipynb(functional approach) and use it for quick result.
+In repo you can find file <a href="https://youtu.be/MV_SIRYCpy0">Face_recognition.ipynb(functional approach)</a>  and use it for quick result.
 Or you can choose FaceTrainer.py and FaceDetector.py(OOP approach).
 ## Requirements:
 cuda_11.2 <br>
 python version- 3.6.2